nchern/notelog/README.md

 ## Roadmap
 - [ ] conflict-free instant note taking from commandline:
         when a note is open in editor and one tries to add an instant note, editor could override amended note
-- [ ] cross-linking: you can fetch all the references from other notes to a given note
-   - [ ] embed cross links in notes?
 - [ ] search: consider indexing full text search solutions, e.g. https://github.com/blevesearch/bleve
 - [ ] archive: a note can:
    - [x] be put into archive, so it will not stay in the main note list